 Since inception, we have incurred significant losses and negative cash flows from operations.
-During the three months ended March 31, 2023 and 2022, we incurred net losses of \$12.8 million and \$11.8 million, respectively, and used \$11.8 million and \$11.8 million of cash in operations, respectively.
-As of March 31, 2023 and December 31, 2022, we had an accumulated deficit of \$162.1 million and \$149.3 million, respectively, and we do not expect positive cash flows from operations for the foreseeable future.
+During the six months ended June 30, 2023 and 2022, we incurred net losses of \$25.6 million and \$23.6 million, respectively, and used \$9.8 million and \$21.4 million of cash in operations, respectively.
+As of June 30, 2023 and December 31, 2022, we had an accumulated deficit of \$174.9 million and \$149.3 million, respectively, and we do not expect positive cash flows from operations for the foreseeable future.
 We expect to continue to incur significant and increasing losses for the foreseeable future, and our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our planned research and development activities.

 In October 2020, we consummated our initial public offering ("IPO") and issued 6,900,000 shares of common stock for net proceeds of \$93.4 million, after deducting underwriting discounts and commissions and offering expenses.
-Since inception through March 31, 2023, we have raised aggregate gross proceeds of \$278.1 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock, \$5.0 million from the issuance of debt, and \$53.6 million from a private placement financing in February 2023.
-As of March 31, 2023 and December 31, 2022, we had cash, cash equivalents and investments of \$118.6 million and \$79.1 million, respectively.
+Since inception through June 30, 2023, we have raised aggregate gross proceeds of \$293.1 million, including \$103.5 million from our IPO in October 2020, \$116.0 million from the sale of our redeemable convertible preferred stock, \$5.0 million from the issuance of debt, \$53.6 million from a private placement financing in February 2023, and the \$15.0 million upfront payment from Kaken received in April 2023.
+As of

+June 30, 2023 and December 31, 2022, we had cash, cash equivalents and investments of \$120.5 million and \$79.1 million, respectively.

-We believe, based on our current operating plan, that our cash, cash equivalents and investments as of March 31, 2023, along with the \$15.0 million upfront payment received by us in April 2023 under the Kaken License Agreement, will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Quarterly Report.
+We believe, based on our current operating plan, that our cash, cash equivalents and investments as of June 30, 2023 will be sufficient to fund our operations and debt obligations for at least 12 months following the issuance date of our financial statements included elsewhere in this Quarterly Report.
 We have based this projection on assumptions that may be inaccurate and as a result, we may utilize our capital resources sooner than we expect.
 We expect our expenses will increase significantly in connection with our ongoing activities, as we:

-advance tildacerfont through our ongoing Phase 2b clinical trials in adult patients with classic CAH;

-- advance clinical development of tildacerfont in additional indications, including pediatric classic CAH and a subpopulation of females with PCOS: - pursue regulatory approvals of tildacerfont in patients with classic CAH and a subpopulation of females with PCOS; - build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States; - seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies in markets outside the United States; - identify additional indications and formulations for which to investigate tildacerfont in the future and expand our pipeline of product candidates: - implement operational, financial, and management information systems; - hire additional personnel; and - obtain, maintain, expand, and protect our intellectual property portfolio.
+- advance tildacerfont through our ongoing Phase 2b clinical trials in adult patients with classic CAH; - advance clinical development of tildacerfont in additional indications, including pediatric classic CAH and PCOS; - pursue regulatory approvals of tildacerfont in patients with classic CAH and PCOS; - build a highly specialized commercial organization to support the commercialization of tildacerfont, if approved, in the United States; - seek strategic collaborations to benefit from the resources of biopharmaceutical companies specialized in either relevant disease areas or geographies in markets outside the United States; - identify additional indications and formulations for which to investigate tildacerfont in the future and expand our pipeline of product candidates; - implement operational, financial, and management information systems; - hire additional personnel; and - obtain, maintain, expand, and protect our intellectual property portfolio.

 In February 2022, the U.S. Securities and Exchange Commission ("SEC") declared effective a registration statement on Form S-3 (the "Shelf Registration"), covering the sale of up to \$200.0 million of our securities.
 Also, in February 2022, we entered into an Open Market Sales AgreementSM (the "Sales Agreement") with Jefferies LLC ("Jefferies") pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
-As of March 31, 2023, we have not issued any shares of common stock under the Sales Agreement.
+As of June 30, 2023, we have not issued any shares of common stock under the Sales Agreement.